mandadapu-group/pyglasstools/README.md

 PyGlassTools is a Python module that compiles a couple of calculations that I routinely do when analyzing atomistic trajectories, particularly supercooled liquids and glasses.
 Flexibility is important as I deal not just with one type of potential energy function, but multiple kinds that represent various glass-forming liquids.
 Most of these calculations are typically Irving-Kirkwood calculations, normal mode analysis, and elasticity tensor calculations.

+In-progress is development for dynamical analysis (beyond autocorrelation analysis).
+More will come soon.

-This is a (highly) experimental version and still in-development. **Do not git pull/clone** unless you are confident with what you're doing!
+This is a **(highly) experimental** version and still in-development. **Do not git pull/clone** unless you are confident with what you're doing!

 ## **Announcements**

-(06/07/2020): Currently performing lots of test calculations.
+(07/05/2020): Still performing lots of test calculations.
 Will try to move functions and class methods to separate implementation files to reduce (re)compilation time.

 ## **Contents**